databrary/policies/agreement-annex-I.md

     person.

--   Cite all Databrary resources used in scholarly work using Databrary\'s suggested format or an equivalent.
+-   Cite all Databrary resources used in scholarly work using Databrary's suggested format or an equivalent.

--   Ensure that Affiliates complete training in the ethical use of research data, including the protection of confidentiality, and see to it that Affiliates follow Databrary\'s ethical principles.
+-   Ensure that Affiliates complete training in the ethical use of research data, including the protection of confidentiality, and see to it that Affiliates follow Databrary's ethical principles.

--   Secure data downloaded from Databrary with the highest safeguards specified by the Institution\'s policies concerning sensitive research data.
+-   Secure data downloaded from Databrary with the highest safeguards specified by the Institution's policies concerning sensitive research data.

 -   Refrain from attempting to reidentify or recontact research